 Google Sites allows easily creating team sites to share content between team members in Google Workspace .
 When thinking about PHI information, it is important to understand that Google Sites can be visited by members outside your Google Workspace organization.

 - Can external visitors access a company site?

 Yes.
-People outside your company can access your site, even without a G Suite account.
+People outside your company can access your site, even without a Google Workspace account.
 You can also opt to restrict access through sharing settings.

 Google Sites easily allows creating websites.
 Care must be taken with HIPAA compliance